 Such formulas are exact; the issue in their applications is what are the most effective schemes of estimating the infinite cycle sums required for their evaluation.
-Here there are no phenomenological macroscopic parameters; quantities such as transport coefficients are calculable to any desired accuracy from the microscopic dynamics.
+Unlike most statistical mechanics, here there are no phenomenological macroscopic parameters; quantities such as transport coefficients are calculable to any desired accuracy from the microscopic dynamics.